Skip to main content

 • emotional

-• “I have dropped this game because of the boring story which blasted me with an avalanche of uninteresting filler text, and me being a masochist, I am not skipping the stories in the games; I just couldn't do it.”
+• “I have dropped this game because of the boring story which overwhelmed me with an avalanche of uninteresting filler text.
+As someone who doesn't skip stories in games, I just couldn't continue.”

 • monetization